Meet The Bassett Family

 Through the years Roger experimented with different concepts featuring Bassetts Ice Cream, including a sundae bar and a fresh blend bar.
 In addition to the different concepts in the Reading Terminal Market, he also featured the ice cream at other locations, including Chestnut Hill Farmers’ Market and special events throughout the Philadelphia region.
 But he always came back to the Reading Terminal Market.

-Alex Bassett Strange, Vice-President of Distribution
+Alex Bassett Strange, Executive Vice-President

 Growing up in Minnesota did not stop this member of the Bassett family's sixth generation from getting involved in the family's ice cream business in Philadelphia.
 Alex Bassett Strange is the great-great-great grandson of the company's founder, Lewis Dubois Bassett and nephew to Bassetts Ice Cream’s president, Michael Strange.

 For over a decade, Alex spent summers working for the family business in Philadelphia, so he is no stranger to the inner workings of the company.
 He has seen both the wholesale and retail sides of the operation, from dipping ice cream at our Reading Terminal Market to overseeing the export of large orders of ice cream mooncakes to China.
 During the school year, Alex continued his education and in 2014 graduated Magna Cum Laude with a BS in Business Management from Northern Michigan University's Walker L. Cisler College of Business.
 His formal education, along with two years at Hormel Foods in Osceola, Iowa have helped to prepare Alex for the responsibilities he has undertaken as a full time member of the Bassetts management team.